polyu-mm-boris-ng/polyu-mm-boris-ng.github.io/_news/announcement_4.md

 inline: true
 ---

-Lionel and Tom is admitted by PolyU MM as my MPhil - Ph.D. students, congrats to them!
+Lionel and Tom are admitted by PolyU MM as my MPhil - Ph.D. students, congrats to them!
 <!--A simple inline announcement with Markdown emoji! :sparkles: :smile:-->